SurajKrYadav-SKY/ThemeParkAndSearch/README.md

 - Delete Ticket
 - Update Ticket
 - Search Ticket
-  - Based on multiple filtration criteria we can search for flights
+  - Based on multiple filtration criteria we can search for tickets
   - Pagination
   -